moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/hardhat.md

 ## Introduction {: #introduction }

 [Hardhat](https://hardhat.org/){target=\_blank} is an Ethereum development environment that helps developers manage and automate the recurring tasks inherent to building smart contracts and DApps.
-Hardhat can be used with any EVM Appchain to build, compile, and deploy smart contracts, thanks to the seamless compatibility of Tanssi EVM Appchains.
+Hardhat can be used with any EVM appchain to build, compile, and deploy smart contracts, thanks to the seamless compatibility of Tanssi EVM appchains.

-This guide will cover how to use Hardhat to compile, deploy, and interact with Ethereum smart contracts deployed to the demo Tanssi EVM Appchain.
-This guide can be adapted for your own Tanssi EVM Appchain by simply adding the RPC URL of your Tanssi Appchain to your EVM Wallet and switching networks to it.
+This guide will cover how to use Hardhat to compile, deploy, and interact with Ethereum smart contracts deployed to the demo Tanssi EVM appchain.
+This guide can be adapted for your own Tanssi EVM appchain by simply adding the RPC URL of your Tanssi appchain to your EVM Wallet and switching networks to it.

 ## Checking Prerequisites {: #checking-prerequisites }

-For this guide, you'll need to have MetaMask installed and configured to work with your Tanssi EVM Appchain.
+For this guide, you'll need to have MetaMask installed and configured to work with your Tanssi EVM appchain.
 You can follow [this guide to configure MetaMask for Tanssi with the Demo EVM Appchain](/builders/interact/ethereum-api/wallets/metamask/){target=\_blank}.

 ## Creating a Hardhat Project {: #creating-a-hardhat-project }